Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 OPNsense Configuration

 Let us start with the OPNsense configuration.
 In this example, I am going to be using the LAN interface as the physical interface for the management (MGMT) VLAN.
-Ensure that your PC/laptop is connected to the LAN interface at all times until it is time to test if the MGMT VLAN is configured properly.
+Ensure that your PC/laptop is connected to the LAN interface at all times until it is time to test that the MGMT VLAN is configured properly.

 OPNsense: Creating MGMT VLAN Interface